ReactiveX/rxdart/README.md

 ## Upgrading from RxDart 0.25.x to 0.26.x

--   RxDart 0.26.0 removes `ValueStream.value` and `ValueStream.hasValue`, replaces them with `ValueStream.valueWrapper`.
+-   RxDart 0.26.0 has removed `ValueStream.value` and `ValueStream.hasValue`, replacing them with `ValueStream.valueWrapper`.
     `ValueStream.value` and `ValueStream.hasValue` now are extension getters and when in use, it requires importing [ValueStreamExtensions](https://pub.dev/documentation/rxdart/0.26.0/rx/ValueStreamExtensions.html).